You are currently using an older browser. Please update to the latest browser to ensure that features and pages work properly. Learn more

 2. Introduction to Google Workspace: Sheets - Part 2

-If you completed the first lesson in the G Suite Certification series, you formatteda sheet containing raw dataabout shirts sold for a community fundraiser.
+If you completed the first lesson in the series, you formatted a sheet containing raw dataabout shirts sold for a community fundraiser.

 Finally, you will create charts of your data to better visualize the information.